 Treasure trove: Christine Boutique

-Pity the people who walk right past the bright red, unmarked door on Flinders Lane.
+Pity the people who walk right past the bright red, unmarked door on Flinders Lane that leads to Christine.
 They have just missed their chance to discover one of Melbourne's most stylish shopping experiences.
-This subterranean boutique, Christine, run by style maven Christine Barro, is a must for fashion fans.
+This subterranean boutique, run by style maven Christine Barro, is a must for fashion fans.
 The carefully selected range of accessories includes covetable items such as Philip Treacy hats and Anya Hindmarch handbags.
 It's the next best thing to having your own personal stylist.